tobeor3009/pathology_seg_extract_patch/README.md

 3. **Refining the Tissue Mask**
    The tissue mask obtained through this process is refined using a combination of `binary_dilation`, `binary_erosion`, `remove_small_holes`, and `remove_small_objects`.
 This not only makes the tissue mask visually cleaner but also significantly reduces the file size of the tissue mask.

+## Recommended System Requirements

+To ensure optimal performance, I recommend the following system specifications:

+### Hardware
+- **CPU**: Intel i7 (9th Gen or newer) / AMD Ryzen 7 (3rd Gen or newer)
+- **RAM**: 32 GB or higher
+- **Storage**: SSD with at least 256 GB of free space

+I performed all tasks related to this repo using a gaming laptop with the following specifications:
+8-core 16-thread 10th Gen i7 processor and 32GB of RAM.
+The model name is M17 R4.

 ### Data Preparation and Results

 - Place the downloaded dataset in `data/0_source_data/hubmap-kidney-segmentation` and process it to obtain the same results as described in this repository.